 - Retrain all applicable staff on standard, policy and process.
-Have staff sign acknowledgment and send to auditor - On a biweekly basis, send auditor a list/spreadsheet of all new intakes and education documents in compliance as per the standard and your policy.
-This should be a fluid document that will detail all intake since the week the auditor was onsite le: The columns would include
+Have staff sign acknowledgment and send to auditor - Send auditor a list/spreadsheet of all new intakes and education documents in compliance as per the standard and your policy.
+This should be a fluid document that will detail all intake since the week the auditor was onsite